Skip to content

 Integration Assessment

-Single REST API on developer.pxp.io covering the full PXP Unity platform — gateway, acquiring, orchestration, payouts. iOS and Android client SDKs for in-app payments.
-JavaScript checkout SDK for web.
-Server SDKs in multiple languages distributed through the developer portal rather than GitHub (no public PXP Financial GitHub org).
-Hosted Payment Page and Hosted Tokenization Page reduce PCI scope to SAQ A for merchants who don't want to handle card data.
-EveryMatrix has a pre-built PXP connector.
-No SoftSwiss or Slotegrator native connector — operators on those platforms do direct API integration, typically 4-8 weeks of dev work.
+A single REST API on developer.pxp.io covering the full PXP Unity platform: gateway, acquiring, orchestration, payouts. iOS and Android client SDKs for in-app payments, a JavaScript checkout SDK for web, and server SDKs in multiple languages distributed through the developer portal rather than GitHub (there is no public PXP Financial GitHub org).
+A Hosted Payment Page and Hosted Tokenization Page reduce PCI scope to SAQ A for merchants who don't want to handle card data.
+EveryMatrix has a pre-built PXP connector, but there is no SoftSwiss or Slotegrator native connector, so operators on those platforms do direct API integration, typically 4-8 weeks of dev work.
 Google Pay PSP certified since January 2024 (PXP decrypts PAN_ONLY and CRYPTOGRAM_3DS tokens directly, no acquirer hop).
-Sandbox is full-featured with test cards and APM simulators.
-Documentation quality lands at Good — clear API reference, but less polished than Stripe's docs and missing the multi-language code samples Nuvei publishes.
+The sandbox is full-featured with test cards and APM simulators.
+Documentation quality lands at Good, with a clear API reference but less polish than Stripe's docs and missing the multi-language code samples Nuvei publishes.

 Risk & Compliance